Executes the Expectation-Maximization (EM) algorithm indicating the approximation method to use in the E-step.

 .

-Also, if the eim object supplied is created with the function simulate_election, it also returns the real probability with the name real_prob
+Also, if the eim object supplied is created with the function simulate_election, it also returns the real probability and unobserved votes with the name real_prob

 This function can be executed using one of three mutually exclusive approaches: